-In the last decade, technological advances have driven the study of biology towards the statistical and computational sciences.
+Technological advances have continued to drive the study of biology towards the statistical and computational sciences.
 We are now able to differentiate and quantify biomolecules at levels previously unimaginable, allowing us to study their interactions and relationships to health and disease in an unbiased, systems-level manner.

 A corollary of this transformation is that sophisticated quantitative models can now be used to tease out underlying biological insights and pathogeneses of molecular systems.
 In our view, an "organism" can be thought of as a system whose components are derived from its genome(s) and which interact with each other and the environment in a spatial and temporal manner.
 We think of these components (e.g. RNAs, proteins, mobilized DNA) as operating as part of networks with the other elements (e.g. metabolites, sunlight, micro-organisms).
 We therefore apply and develop concepts in graph theory, bioinformatics, epidemiology and biostatistics to understand how networks interact and what role they play in human diseases and traits.

 The Inouye Lab has a long track record of research at the interface of genomics, computer science and statistics.
-Overall, our aims are to utilise analytical tools to uncover insights into pathogenesis that change clinical practice; build local capacity via expansion of our research centre/ecosystem and synergistic degree programs; and champion open and rapid scientific publishing.
+Overall, our aims are to utilise analytical tools to uncover insights into pathogenesis that change clinical practice; build local capacity via expansion of our research centre/ecosystem and synergistic degree programs; and champion Open Science, FAIR principles and rapid scientific publishing.

 Understanding biomarkers for severe illness and mortality